DenisMatvienko/DenisMatvienko/README.md

 ## I'm Full Stack, Backend Django Developer

 - 🌱 I’m currently learning everything, and I don't scare to learn something new 🤣
-- 🔭 I’m currently working on a e-commerce website!
+- 🔭 I’m currently working on developing a e-commerce, cart functionality market
 - 👯 I’m looking to collaborate with other developers
 - ⚡ I love active lifestyle & train in the gym